techservicesillinois/aws-enterprise-vpc/README.md

    * Do you need a Core Services VPC peering, VPN connections, or both?

    * Attach the `details.txt` file generated in the previous step.
-This contains your VPC's name, ID, CIDR block, your AWS account number, and additional configuration details (in XML format) for the on-campus side of each VPN connection.
+This contains your AWS account number, your VPC's name, ID, and CIDR block, and additional configuration details (in XML format) for the on-campus side of each VPN connection.

 5. If you requested a Core Services VPC peering connection, Technology Services will provide you with the ID of that peering connection (e.g. "pcx-abcd1234").